BoE holds policy steady as growth proves patchy

 "We expect the BoE to refrain from further asset purchases and to shift into a wait-and-see mode ... based on our view that the economic recovery should have gained some traction by May," said ABN Amro economist Joost Beaumont.

-How the MPC's debate panned out this month will become clear on March 21, when the Bank releases minutes of their two-day meeting.
-Finance minister George Osborne will present his 2012 budget, in which he is under pressure to find ways to boost sluggish growth, the same day.
+How the MPC's debate panned out this month will become clear on March 21, when the BoE releases minutes of their two-day meeting.
+Chancellor George Osborne will present his 2012 budget, in which he is under pressure to find ways to boost sluggish growth, the same day.

-However, Britain's coalition government of Conservatives and Liberal Democrats cannot engage in any significant spending measures due to a commitment to largely eliminate the country's hefty budget deficit before a national election in May 2015.
+However, the coalition government cannot engage in any significant spending measures due to a commitment to largely eliminate the country's hefty budget deficit before a national election in May 2015.

 Part of Osborne's plans involve 'credit easing' measures to boost the flow of lending to smaller firms.

-The Bank has forecast a choppy recovery this year, with growth likely to be distorted by an extra public holiday to mark Queen Elizabeth's Diamond Jubilee as well as an influx of tourists for the London Olympics.
+The BoE has forecast a choppy recovery this year, with growth likely to be distorted by an extra public holiday to mark the Queen's Diamond Jubilee as well as an influx of tourists for the London Olympics.

 (Reporting by David Milliken, editing by Mike Peacock)